cfengine/documentation/enterprise-cfengine-guide/reporting.markdown

 tags: [cfengine enterprise, user interface, mission portal]
 ---

 CFEngine collects a large amount of data.
-You can run and schedule pre-defined reports or use the [query builder][Reporting UI#Query Builder] for your own custom reports.
+To inspect it, you can run and schedule pre-defined reports or use the [query builder][Reporting UI#Query Builder] for your own custom reports.
 You can save these queries for later use, and schedule reports for specified times.

-If you are familiar with SQL syntax you have the option to input your query into the interface directly.
+If you are familiar with SQL syntax, you can input your query into the interface directly.
 Make sure to take a look at the database schema.
 Please note: manual entries in the query field at the bottom of the [query builder][Reporting UI#Query Builder] will invalidate all field selections and filters above, and vice-versa.
-Results

-You can narrow the amount of `hosts` to be queried with the help of filters above the displayed table.
+You can query fewer hosts with the help of filters above the displayed table.
 These filters are based on the same categorization you can find in the other apps.

-You are also able to filter on the type of promise: user defined, system defined, or all.
+You can also filter on the type of promise: user defined, system defined, or all.

 See also: